Scientific Name

 Genus: Agave

-Agave mitis var. albidior is a succulent that forms rosettes of bluish-green or grayish-grin leaves that gracefully curve upwards.
-The rosettes grow up to 2 feet (60 cm) tall with an equal diameter.
-Leaves are fleshy, up to 2 feet (60 cm) long, and 8 inches (20 cm) wide.
-They appear unarmed but have a soft terminal spine and small, backward curving, brown spines on the edges.
-The flower spike is up to 5 feet (1.5 m) tall and bears yellowish-green to purplish flowers.
+Agave mitis var. albidior is a succulent plant that forms rosettes of fleshy, broad, whitish-green leaves that gracefully curve upwards.
+The rosettes can grow up to 2 feet (60 cm) tall and 2 feet (60 cm) in diameter, while the leaves can measure up to 2 feet (60 cm) long and 8 inches (20 cm) wide.
+They appear unarmed but have a soft terminal spine and small, backward-curving, brown spines along the edges.

 Learn more at How to Grow and Care for Agave.